Richa-2309/Music/README.md

 The application uses JavaScript to manage the music player state.

 ### Play Song

 Clicking the play button loads the selected song information into the music player.
+Clicking the play button loads the selected song information into the music player.Clicking the play button loads the selected song information into the music player.